-Southwest Rapid Rewards® Plus Credit Card Review
+Southwest Rapid Rewards® Plus Credit Card Review: Big Southwest Perks for a Low Fee

-One credit card to consider is the Southwest Rapid Rewards® Plus Credit Card.
-Out of the three Southwest consumer credit cards, it has the smallest annual fee.
+For example, if you fly Southwest Airlines often, you may want to consider the Southwest Rapid Rewards® Plus Credit Card.
+Out of the three Southwest consumer credit cards, it has the smallest annual fee, but still packs a ton of Southwest perks.

-Quick Facts: Southwest Rapid Rewards® Plus Credit Card
+Southwest Rapid Rewards® Plus Credit Card

 Overview of the Southwest Rapid Rewards® Plus Credit Card